 Through our projects in Eastbourne we work with people to address barriers they face to a more stable lifestyle.
 We help them discover skills, attitudes and values that enable them to develop hope for a better future.

-The Winter Night Shelter is a project where several churches make their halls available throughout December, January and February each year to provide warm shelter and food for the homeless community.
-Enthusiastic volunteers from churches across Eastbourne offer a friendly welcome for up to 15 people each night.
+The Winter Night Shelter was a project where several churches made their halls each winter to provide warm shelter and food for the homeless community.
+Since Covid, this has had to change but support and emergency accommodation is still provided.

 Hope into Action houses provide a secure, supportive home.
 Staff, helped by volunteers from local churches, provide regular support to empower tenants who are moving towards interdependent living.